 “Go, call your men, and the others the other men and let us find where Omar was working on the stones,” I told him.
 “And tell them to be very careful.
 This is a wizard’s tower.
 Do not move anything from its place.
 Anything!
 Once the stones are gone from here, are dispersed, they all the magic in this place will return, I cannot guarantee anything taken will not be unspeakably harmful.
 Once we do that, woundcasting will again become possible for who need it.”

 The remaining men of the south searched the tower with me, finally uncovering the stolen stones.
 Whether or not they also found for themselves their own treasures and took them, I do not know.
 One can give orders to men.
 It is ultimately up to them to follow their wisdom or not.

 Along with the stones, I was also brought what I had not expected.

-“We found her in the servant’s quarters, with the other servants of the Wizard,” The Keith’s man dragged the tearful and struggling courtiere.
+“We found her in the servant’s quarters, with the other servants of the black wizard.”
+One of the Keith’s soldiers dragged the tearful and struggling courtiere to me.
 Her face bore a dark bruises.
 She had fought hard.
-I would note those tears were not those of fear and anguish.
+I decided those tears were not those of fear and anguish.
 She was clearly much stronger than that.

 I warmed my cold hands with a breath.

 “That was to be expected,” I told the man.
-“She was one of Omar’s servants.”
+“She was one of Omar’s most devoted servants.”

-“She was attempting to rally the servants to attack us,” the man said.
+“She was attempting to rally the servants to attack us,” the soldier said.
 “I lost three of my comrades this day.
-She is not a mere servant.”
+She is not a mere servant.
+She is our enemy.”

 “Let her go,” I told him.

-She pulled her arm out of his grasp.
-Stood to face me, defiant, and shivering in the cold.
+Caithness pulled her arm out of his grasp, stood to face me, defiant, and shivering in the freshly falling snow.
 She was not wearing the fur cloak I had seen her wearing earlier.